marianobarrios/tls-channel/README.md

 TLS Channel supports opportunistic buffer release, a feature similar to OpenSSL's `SSL_MODE_RELEASE_BUFFERS` option.
 If, after any operation, a buffer does not contain any pending bytes, it is released back to the pool.
 This feature can dramatically reduce memory consumption in the case of long-lived idle connections, which tends to happen when implementing server-side HTTPS.

-This option is enabled by default and could be disabled if desired:
+This option is enabled by default and can be disabled if desired:

 ```java
 TlsChannel tlsChannel = ServerTlsChannel